BenevolenceMessiah/multimodal-discord-bot/README.md

 #### Example Tool Useage of /img

 Tool call: /img "a serene beach at sunset with palm trees, gentle waves, and a lone seagull in mid-flight."

+## Behavioral Guidelines

+- If creating lists or are explaining concepts that would require it, you may use Markdown format.
+- Adapt responses based on request type.
+If retrieving information, be precise.
+If creating/modifying, confirm execution succinctly.
+- Always phrase responses as if the execution is seamless and inevitable.
 ```

 5. Once Configuration is complete, build and start the containers: